Fritter: West Africa

 West African countries have many variations similar to fritters.
 The most common process includes the blending of peeled black-eyed peas with peppers and spices to leave a thick texture.
 A Yoruba version, akara, is a popular street snack and side dish in Nigerian culture.

 Another popular fritter made by Nigerians is 'puff-puff', typically made by deep-frying a dough containing flour, yeast, sugar, butter, salt, eggs and water.
+Ojojo is a Yoruba water yam fritter, while mosa is made from corn or plaintains.
+Dundun Oniyeri/ Yamarita is made from battered yam.

 Egypt

 Falafel, or taʿmiya (طعمية) is an example of a fritter widely eaten in Egypt as well as other countries in North Africa.
 In Egypt, it is made from crushed fava beans which are mixed with various herbs and spices and then deep-fried.

 South Africa

 Pumpkin fritters (commonly known as pampoenkoekies), usually served with cinnamon sugar and served at any time of day, are popular in South Africa.
 Variations often include banana instead of pumpkin.

 Kenya

 Fritters are commonly referred to as bhajia or viazi karai, and are a popular street snack in Kenya.